shugyosha89/s3-backup/README.md

 * `name`: Prepended to log output.
 Useful if you run the script on more than one machine.
 Optional.
 * `tmp_dir`: Location to archive files before uploading them.
 Default: `tmp`.
 Optional.
 * `date_format`: Date format to use in archive file names.
 Default: `%Y-%m-%d`.
 Optional.
-* `aws_profile`: Name of the AWS profile to use when uploading to S3.
-Default: uses your default profile.
-Optional.

 #### Example
 ```